BahaaShammary/Java/README.md

 # Java
-Java knowledge gained from projects
+Java knowledge gained from projects and exercises I might have done outside of college just to practice